AudioBible/KJV/README.md

     MATTHEW 7:14 Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

+The peace that is spoken of in this world is a lie!
+You can only have peace in the word of God and praising with understanding, true peace is in Heaven with the real Jesus Christ!

+# audiobible find These things I have spoken unto you

+    JOHN 16:33 These things I have spoken unto you, that in me ye might have peace.
+In the world ye shall have tribulation: but be of good cheer; I have overcome the world.

 Will you be celebrating the Anti-Christ this Christmas?
 Worshipping "another spirit"?
 I know I won't be!
 If you are, then have fun!